This page is Family Favourites (additions 4th Jan 2011): Please allow time for the photographs to download

 Birmingham Pictorial.htm (Photographs of Birmingham in the 21st century)

-CruiseHolidays.htm (Photographs of cruise holidays, from Canberra to Istanbul in 1976 to Aurora at New York in 2010)
+CruiseHolidays.htm (Photographs of cruise holidays, from Canberra to Istanbul in 1976 to Aurora in 2019

 http://www.robertdarlaston.co.uk/